The Newlywed Game: Hosts and announcers

 Founding host Bob Eubanks was the master of ceremonies, or "emcee", who became most often associated with The Newlywed Game.
 Just 28 years old at the time the show debuted in 1966, he was the youngest emcee to host a game show.
 Eubanks hosted the ABC and first syndicated series, then returned to host The New Newlywed Game in September 1985.
 Former Dating Game host Jim Lange hosted the aforementioned week of specials in 1984, as Eubanks was hosting Dream House on NBC at the time, making Lange the only person to host both The Dating Game and The Newlywed Game.

 In December 1988, Eubanks stepped down as the host of the series and he was replaced with comedian Paul Rodriguez.
 The title of the series became The Newlywed Game Starring Paul Rodriguez and remained so for the remainder of the 1988–89 season, after which the series was cancelled after four seasons.

-Gary Kroeger hosted the first season of the revival of The Newlywed Game in 1996, which was conducted under a much different format from the previous series.
+Former Saturday Night Live regular Gary Kroeger hosted the first season of the revival of The Newlywed Game in 1996, which was conducted under a much different format from the previous series.
 After a year of struggling ratings, Eubanks returned to host and the format was reinstated to the classic Newlywed Game format.
 He has also hosted several special episodes of the current Newlywed Game, which has made Eubanks the only host to preside over an episode of the same series in six different decades.